Belonging of the Young Academy Groningen provides members with many benefits, including:

 Please see more on How to apply to the Young Academy Groningen.

 While the Young Academy of Groningen caters to the University’s talented young researchers, the Dutch Young Academy (De Jonge Academie, DJA) fulfils this role for all excellent young researchers working at Dutch universities.
-The University of Groningen members of the Dutch Young Academy are members of the Young Academy of Groningen by virtue of their DJA membership.
+The University of Groningen members of the Dutch Young Academy are welcomed to join the Young Academy Groningen by virtue of their DJA membership.

 Read more about the Dutch Young Academy at http://dejongeakademie.nl/en .